-In September 2002, we increased our bank credit facility from \$35.0 million to \$55.0 million to provide our ongoing working capital needs.
+In October 2002, we increased our bank credit facility from \$35.0 million to \$55.0 million to provide our ongoing working capital needs.
 In April 2003, we amended and restated our bank credit facility in anticipation of this offering.
 The facility consists of a term loan and a revolving credit facility.
 The revolver portion of the credit facility provides for up to \$40.0 million subject to a borrowing base equal to the lesser of: (1) 85% of eligible receivables plus 65% of eligible inventory plus the lesser of 40% of deferred sales proceeds and eligible unpurchased receivables; and (2) \$20.0 million, which decreases to \$15.0 million upon the closing of this offering.
 The revolver portion of the bank credit facility had a balance of \$20.5 million at July 31, 2003.
 The term loan, which had an original principal amount of \$15.0 million, had a balance of \$13.5 million at July 31, 2003, and provides for quarterly principal payments of \$1.5 million plus interest beginning on May 1, 2003.
 Both the term note and the revolver mature on September 13, 2005.
 Loans under the new credit facility may, at our option, bear interest at either the alternate base rate, which is the greater of the administrative agent's prime rate or the federal funds rate, or the adjusted LIBOR rate for the applicable interest period, in each case plus an applicable interest margin.
-The interest margin is between 0.50% and 1.75% for base rate loans and between 1.50% and 2.75% for LIBOR alternative rate loans.
-The applicable interest margin was 1.50% for base rate loans and 2.50% for LIBOR alternative rate loans as of July 31, 2003.
+The interest margin in between 0.50% and 1.75% for base rate loans and between 1.50% and 2.75% for LIBOR alternative rate loans as of July 31, 2003.
 The interest margin will vary depending on our debt coverage ratio.
-We make a practice of entering into underlying debt agreements that support both the revolver and the term portions of the credit facility for periods of three months or less.
-We expect to use a portion of the proceeds from this offering to pay the outstanding revolving debt under this facility and all accrued interest, and we expect to be able to uti
+We make a practice of entering into underlying debt agreements that support both the revolver and the term portion of the credit facility for periods of three months or less.
+We expect to use a portion of the proceeds from this offering to pay the outstanding revolving debt under this facility and all accrued interest, and we expect to be able to utilize the full amount of the revolving facility in the future as cash is required.